Native Americans demand accountability for ancestral remains identified at Dartmouth College

 For Native tribes, the loss of the remains and cultural items still inflicts significant pain.
 The remains, most believe, are imbued with the spirit of the ancestor to whom they belong and are connected to living citizens of those tribes.

-They could go to court or negotiate with an institution for them to be repatriated.
-But it wasn’t until the Native American Graves Protection and Repatriation Act or NAGPRA in 1990 that a process was created for their return.
+Tribes could go to court or negotiate with an institution for remains to be repatriated.
+But it wasn’t until the Native American Graves Protection and Repatriation Act, or NAGPRA, in 1990 that a process was created for their return.
 It requires federally funded institutions, including universities, to return remains and funerary items to rightful communities.

 More than three decades later, some 884,000 Native American artifacts — including nearly 102,000 human remains — are still held by colleges, museums and other institutions, according to data maintained by the National Park Service.